The "Astro Commander" walkie-talkie

 Cheapie Walkie Talkies EI Jan 1968

 Here's something very funny.
 The text above is from the "Swap Shop" column of Electronics Illustrated, January 1968.
 This guy wants to swap his six dollar Astro Commander for a Hallicrafters or National receiver.
 You can guess how that probably worked out.
+The receivers he was interested in hadn't been made in 18 years, so he may have hoped someone had one they no longer wanted.

 This is the same issue that has the article on "Cheapie Walkie-Talkies."
 This adds irony to the humor, since he would have had no idea the walkie-talkie article would appear in the same issue as his request.